vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 ## Introduction

-The Tanzu CLI was built to be extensible across teams and be cohesive across SKUs.
+The Tanzu CLI was built to be extensible across teams and cohesive across SKUs.
 To this end, the Tanzu CLI provides tools to make creating and compiling new plugins straightforward.

-Before embarking on developing a plugin, the develop should be familiar with the following materials:
+Before embarking on developing a plugin, the developer should be familiar with the following materials:

-1. The key concepts related to the the Tanzu CLI
+1. The key concepts related to the Tanzu CLI
 2. The [CLI plugin architecture](../full/cli-architecture.md#plugins)
 3. The [Tanzu CLI Styleguide](style_guide.md), which describes the user interaction best practices to be followed.
 It is highly recommended that anyone interested in developing a Tanzu CLI plugin be familiarized with the recommendations.
-4. The [build stage](build_stage_styleguide_checklist.md) and [design stage](design_stage_styleguide_checklist.md) style guide checklist are useful resources to refer to so as to maximize UX consistency in the plugin being deveoped.
+4. The [build stage](build_stage_styleguide_checklist.md) and [design stage](design_stage_styleguide_checklist.md) style guide checklists are useful resources to refer to maximize UX consistency in the plugin being developed.

 This document will primarily focus on setting up a development environment to build and publish plugins.

 ### Note to developers with existing plugin projects

-For plugin projects implemented based on legacy Tanzu CLI codebase, some minor adjustments will have to be made to account for the new code dependencies and plugin publishing process.
+For plugin projects implemented based on the legacy Tanzu CLI codebase, some minor adjustments will have to be made to account for the new code dependencies and plugin publishing process.
 See the [transition guide](migrate.md) for more details.